g3ntile/parentToNearestBone/README.md

 5. enjoy

 Keep in mind:
-it will parent the object based on its origin.
+* it will parent the object based on its origin.
 It will guess better if the origin is on one extreme, the "head" from the bone's point of view.
+* If the object happens to be on a joint with 2 bones that share it's origin (head) like in a "Y" shape, for example, it may get parented to the wrong bone.
+The only criteria the addon takes is bone (head) proximity to the object origin.
+You may need to tweak and reparent those.

 I'm not a developer, just a Blender user with some limited python skills, please be kind, this may indeed have errors.